 Here’s an example of what that might look like:

-In summary, the 3-steps to stay on track and achieve your health and fitness goals even after making a mistake are:
+But before you decide to throw in the towel, try the following 3-steps to bounce back and achieve your health and fitness goals even after making a mistake:

 - Reframe your mindset to avoid giving-up when you have a setback.

 - Minimize the damage by getting right back on the horse.

 - Never miss twice!

 - Solve the problem and prevent it from happening again.